About Open Access

 Open Access Journal

-The IEEE Open Journal of the Computer Society (OJ-CS) is our Gold Open Access journal, launched in 2020, and is 100% open access.
-Be among the first to be published on OJ-CS and benefit from rapid publication.
-Currently, accepted papers that pass our rigorous peer-review process have been able to be published in as quickly as 10 weeks.
+The IEEE Open Journal of the Computer Society (OJ-CS) is our Gold OA journal, launched in 2020, and is 100% OA.
+Be among the first to be published in OJ-CS and benefit from rapid publication.
+Currently, accepted papers that pass our rigorous peer review process have been able to be published in as quickly as 10 weeks.

 IEEE Computer Society Open Access Statement of Principle

-The IEEE Computer Society and its leadership share and support our community’s desire for universal open and easily accessible research, to maximize its potential impact, including the expansion of Open Access (OA).
+The IEEE Computer Society and its leadership share and support our community’s desire for universal open and easily accessible research, to maximize its potential impact, including the expansion of OA.

 In line with IEEE OA policy (see https://open.ieee.org), we are committed to ensuring that the Computer Society publications portfolio provides a variety of OA options to meet the needs of authors, funders, and institutions that range from Green (authors openly self-archive preprints) to Hybrid (authors may choose to make their article OA) to Gold (article processing charges paid by authors or institutions).